alukosdev/ccsp/guidance/csa-top-threats.md

 | Notorious Nine | 2013/02/24 |

 +++ Pandemic Eleven
-The latest report highlights the Pandemic Eleven (ranked in order of significance per a survey of over 700 industry experts on security issues in the cloud industry):

 1. [Insufficient Identity, Credentials, Access, and Key Management](#insufficient-identity-credentials-access-and-key-management)
 2. [Insecure Interfaces and APIs](#insecure-interfaces-and-apis)
 3. [Misconfiguration and Inadequate Change Control](#misconfiguration-and-inadequate-change-control)